A successful internship can be one of the first steps toward a successful career. However, it can a time-waster if chosen poorly.

 Losing momentum after being rejected

-Be prepared to this scenario and organize your effort.
+Be prepared for this scenario and organize your effort.
 Losing momentum might be very discouraging, so try your best to avoid it by acknowledging possible rejections.

 Being afraid to choose big companies

 The best and the largest companies in the industry are highly demanding.
-They need employees and interns to perform a lot of duties every day, so the experience is very rewarding in terms of new skills and abilities.
+They need employees and interns to perform a lot of duties every day, but the experience gained is very rewarding in terms of new skills and abilities.

 According to Barbara W. Handy, HR Manager at Awriter, some students are afraid to apply for internships at industry leaders because of complex tasks.
-By preferring to go with easier programs, they lose the opportunity to strengthen their personal brands and therefore better chances to get a great employment in the future.
+By preferring to go with easier programs, they lose the opportunity to strengthen their personal brands and therefore a better chance to get a great job in the future.